 - Learning Outcomes

--To provide students with an understanding of food systems: the science, processes and technologies used in the production of foods from materials such as meat and fish, dairy, and fruit and vegetables.
+- An understanding of food systems: the science, processes and technologies used in the production of foods from materials such as meat and fish, dairy, and fruit and vegetables